 This system is based on a system designed by the late Bruce Tomlinson a chair designer.
 I cannot accept all the credit for this design but l have adapted it to suit my needs.

-Please note but using this method will result in a very sharp blade.
+Please note by using this method will result in a very sharp blade.
 We are not responsible if you cut yourself as a result of using our method.

 My conclusion on sharpening a plane blade